AlexanderGaul/xray_ct/README.md

 regularization parameter of the Tikhonov regularization.
 Warning: Too high values for lambda can degrade the reconstruction results to a level below the noisy image!
-We recommend to set lambda to 10,00 (or similar values).
+We recommend to set lambda between 10,00 and 20 for an error of 4%  (or similar values).

 After changing the setup of reconstruction, the user has to hit "Update reconstruction" to apply his changes and recompute the reconstructed volume using the new setup.
+The error is only recalculated (or removed) when "Update Noise" is presesd.

 ### Visualization widget manual